Planning a Red Hat Process Automation Manager installation

 Business Central is also available as a standalone JAR file.
 You can use the Business Central standalone JAR file to run Business Central without needing to deploy it to an application server.

-Process Server is the server where rules and other artifacts are executed.
-It is used to instantiate and execute rules and solve planning problems.
+Process Server is the server where processes, rules, and other artifacts are executed.
+It is used to instantiate and execute processes and rules and solve planning problems.
 You can install Process Server in a Red Hat JBoss EAP instance, on OpenShift, in an Oracle WebLogic server instance, in an IBM WebSphere Application Server instance, or as a part of Spring Boot application.

 You can configure Process Server to run in managed or unmanaged mode.
 If Process Server is unmanaged, you must manually create and maintain KIE containers (deployment units).
 A KIE container is a specific version of a project.
 If Process Server is managed, the Process Automation Manager controller manages the Process Server configuration and you interact with the Process Automation Manager controller to create and maintain KIE containers.